par12005/TPPS/docs/source/admin_pages/page_4.rst

      * Phenotype Metadata file: ``managed_file`` - spreadsheet of metadata about each phenotype - only visible if the 'I would like to upload a phenotype metadata file' checkbox is checked
      * Phenotype Metadata File Columns: ``fieldset`` of ``select`` elements - user will define which of their columns contain the Phenotype Name/Identifier, Phenotype Attribute, Phenotype Description, Phenotype Units, Phenotype Structure, Max/Min Phenotype Values - only visible if the 'I would like to upload a phenotype metadata file' checkbox is checked
      * Phenotype File: ``managed_file`` - spreadsheet of phenotypes
-     * Phenotype File Columns: ``fieldset`` of ``select`` elements - user will define which of their columns contain the Tree ID, Phenotype Name/Identifier, and Phenotype value
+     * Phenotype File Columns: ``fieldset`` of ``select`` elements - user will define which of their columns contain the Plant ID, Phenotype Name/Identifier, and Phenotype value

 A screenshot of the manual phenotype information fields can be seen below: